Logarithmic double ramification cycles: Introduction

 \begin{introtheorem} Let $\theta$ be a small nondegenerate stability condition.
 The universal double ramification cycle associated to the line bundle $\mathcal{L}^\theta$ on $\mathcal{C}^\theta \to \oM_{g,A}^\theta$,

 provides a representative for $\mathsf{logDR}_{g,A}$. \end{introtheorem}

-While the claim of Theorem \ref{111ooo} is conceptual, the statement can be transformed into an explicit formula for $\mathsf{logDR}_{g,A}$ since the universal double ramification cycle has been explicitly computed in \cite{BHPSS}.
+Though the claim of Theorem \ref{111ooo} is conceptual, the statement can be transformed into an explicit formula for $\mathsf{logDR}_{g,A}$ since the universal double ramification cycle has been explicitly computed in \cite{BHPSS}.
 Theorem \ref{111ooo} is proven in Section \ref{sec:conditions_for_almost_twistability}.